 A few days after I started collecting the stories, my membership at 30 bananas a day forum has been terminated.
-Harley admitted that the reason was my thread at 30 bananas a day … sucks, on that thread.
+Harley admitted that the reason was my thread at “30 bananas a day … sucks”, on that thread.

 They give people paid (and free) health advice.
-For example, see Leanne’s conduct towards a person admitting they are her paying client here: 30 BAD made me fat.
-Or, read one poster’s claim of Leanne “diagnosing” Crohn’s disease over facebook messenger here.
-There are reports that Harley bully those who report the stories (also see relevant reports here, here, or here).
+For example, see Leanne’s conduct towards a person admitting they are her paying client here: “30 BAD made me fat” (archive).
+Or, read one poster’s claim of Leanne “diagnosing” Crohn’s disease over facebook messenger (archive).
+There are reports that Harley bully those who report the stories (archive), also see relevant reports in archive, archive or archive.

 Frankly, I think that it is far better that people spend time making videos on their lifestyle passion than taking drugs etc. Also, I see it as a positive thing that people can freely express their views on nutrition and I do not believe that this is a domain reserved for the scientists and medical doctors only.
 I think that is it important to question.
 People can make mistakes, of course, no one is flawless.
 Lies and bullying, however, is not acceptable.
 Neither is quackery and breaking the rules of the code of conduct in general.
 There is no excuse for that.
 Yes, the vulnerable need a protection and perhaps the evolution of Internet needs to be coupled with appropriate laws to facilitate this.
 What are the limits of what can be done?
 Can we prevent young from being influenced by dietary pseudo-gurus, or being bullied by them?
 What is the role of observer in this?
 It seems that some people are unaware of these issues, some close their eyes to it, and yet others think that this is acceptable.
 I am here to say that this is not OK!